Sayan-AdhikaryM10/Sayan-AdhikaryM10/README.md

 <h2 align="left">Hi 👋!
-My name is  Sayan Adhikary and I'm a We Developer from Kolkata</h2>
+My name is  Sayan Adhikary and I'm a Web Developer from Kolkata</h2>
 <h3 align="center">BCA Student at MAKAUT | Coding Enthusiast | Passionate about Technology & Innovation</h3>

 ## About Me